Leigha Kathryn Wolbert - The Suffolk Times

 Leigha Kathryn Wolbert

 Leigha Kathryn Wolbert was born Oct.
-25, 2008, in Johnson City, N.Y.
-Her parents, Christine Roache-Wolbert and Gregory J. Wolbert, were ecstatic, to say the least, to welcome their third child into the family.
-Leigha was born a little early and was no bigger than her daddy’s hand, dubbing her with the nickname “Beanie.”
+25, 2008 in Johnson City, N.Y.
+Her parents Christine Roache-Wolbert and Gregory J. Wolbert, to say the least, were ecstatic to welcome their third child into their family.
+Leigha was born a little early and was no bigger than her daddy’s hand dubbing her the nickname “Beanie.”

-Leigha grew up with her brother, Nicholas J. Wolbert, and sister, Madison M. Wolbert, in Harpursville, N.Y.
-She attended Harpursville schools as a junior.
-She was a member of the National Honor Society, Ski Club and Mathletes.
-She was also a straight “A” student and a wonderful friend.

-Predeceased by her mother Aug.
-1, 2020, she is survived by her father, brother and sister; her grandparents Eileen Roache, Jim and Tina Roache and James and Linda Wolbert; her aunts and uncles, Jonathan and Michelle Mech-Wolbert, Peter and Alison Roache and Anthony and Jessica Baldwin-Wolbert; and her cousins Joshua and Jacob Wolbert, Ben and Tom Roache, Masielyn and Gallion Wolbert; as well as many other family members, who all loved her dearly and will miss her greatly.
+She was predeceased by her mother (Aug.
+1, 2020) and survived by her father, brother and sister as well as her grandparents, Eileen Roache, Jim and Tina Roache, James and Linda Wolbert; her aunts and uncles Jonathan and Michelle Mech-Wolbert Peter and Alison Roache, Anthony and Jessica Baldwin-Wolbert and her cousins Joshua and Jacob Wolbert, Ben and Tom Roache, Masielyn and Gallion Wolbert as well as many other family members who all loved her dearly and will miss her greatly.

-The family received friends Friday, Jan.
-31, at Osterhoudt-Madden Funeral Home in Harpursville, followed by a Celebration of Her Life officiated by Pastor Kelly Todd.

-Private burial will be at Riverview Cemetery Harpursville at a later date.
+A Celebration of Her Life was held at the Osterhoudt-Madden Funeral Home in Harpursville, N.Y. on Fri.
+Jan.
+31, 2025.
+Pastor Kelly Todd officiated.
+Private burial will be in Riverview Cemetery Harpursville at a later date.
+The family received friends at the Osterhoudt-Madden Funeral Home on Fri.
+Jan.
+31, 2025 prior to service.

 Paid post